RobinCee/commerce_stock_base/README.md

 Use this for Commerce Stock development.

+!!!BEFORE YOU BEGIN!!!

+This installation profile requires one custom patch, else the profile will fail to import the view listing products per store.

+The patch is available in the `patches` folder.
+Apply it to commerce before attempting to install Drupal.

 ## Start developing on Commerce Stock

 You need to clone the commerce_stock repository onGithub via the project page.